NomicFoundation/hardhat/docs/getting-started/README.md

 Congrats!
 You have created a project, ran a Buidler task, compiled a smart contract, installed a Waffle integration plugin, wrote and ran a test using the Waffle and ethers.js plugins, and deployed a contract.

-For any questions or feedback you may have, you can find us in the [Buidler Support Telegram group](http://t.me/BuidlerSupport).
+If you need help, find us in the [Buidler Support Discord server](https://discord.gg/ADQjyW8).